tyc/successfulunittest/manuscript/chapter1.md

 # Chapter 1
-This is the second chapter.
+This is the first chapter.

 I am going to try some **bold** and then some *italic* text.